Ahmed-Abdullah-S/ahmed-portfolio/README.md

 - Check that your database user has CREATE TABLE permissions
 - Verify the connection string format matches your provider

+### Build Errors

+- Run `npm install` to ensure all dependencies are installed
+- Check that all environment variables are set
+- Verify TypeScript types with `npm run check`

 ## License

 MIT